fferegrino/nprompter/docs/nprompter/alternatives.md

 Alternatives to Nprompter
 ===============

-Nprompter is not the only browser-based teleprompter, in fact, I know many of them since I started using them myself before deciding to crear this tool.
+nprompter is not the only browser-based teleprompter, in fact, I know many of them since I started using them myself before deciding to crear this tool.
 Among the many alternatives I found these to bee good:

  * [CuePrompter.com](https://cueprompter.com/)
  * [Teleprompter Mirror](https://telepromptermirror.com/)